Reliable Application Management And Delivery To Any Environment

 Application Definition, Packaging and Delivery Automation for Diverse Environments

 Chef® Habitat® is an open source solution that provides automation capabilities for defining, packaging and delivering applications to almost any environment regardless of operating system or deployment platform.
 Habitat enables DevOps and application teams to:

 - Build continuous delivery pipelines across all applications and all change events

 - Create artifacts that can be deployed on-demand to bare-metal, VMs or containers without any rewriting or refactoring

-- Scale the adoption of agile delivery practices across development, operations and security
+- Scale the adoption of agile delivery practices across development and operations

 Chef Habitat Key Benefits

 Standardize application packaging and deployment practices across a wide range of systems.